 5. Stairs and bathtubs are built all wrong.
 Trying to judge distances, such as the height of stairs or curbs, or the depth of bathtubs, for example, requires extra thought.
 You may find that shadows and shadow patterns are easy to misinterpret as drop-offs, especially in dim lighting or when the contrast is not strong.

 Fortunately, like wrinkles and gray hair, there is now something that can be done about aging eyes.
-Kamra Inlay, SMILE, and RLE are all laser vision correction options that give people with presbyopia crisp, clear vision without being chained to readers.
+Kamra Inlay, SMILE eye surgery, and RLE are all laser vision correction options that give people with presbyopia crisp, clear vision without being chained to readers.

 To find out what Brinton Vision can do for you — even if you’ve been told you are not a candidate for LASIK in St. Louis, schedule your Brinton Vision Ocular Analysis online or call us at 314.319.4725.
 You don’t have to live with presbyopia.
 Come see the difference!